Stop navigating from one website to another, and read ALL the information you need before you leave home.

 Life in Spain can be great.
 This is why we are among the top 3 most visited countries every year.
 We are also one of the most welcoming one; 12% of the population is from abroad.
 To give you an example, around 375,000 British, almost 200,000 Germans and 175,000 Italians live in Spain.

-This Seville map shows the most important monuments and sights in the city.
+This Seville map shows the most important monuments, and sights and museums in the city.
 It will be very helpful to organize your trip, especially to have an idea of the distances between them and to check how far the sights are from your accommodation.

 To move around Seville you’re going to need several maps of Seville Spain.
 Each one covers different necessities that you’ll have along your trip planning and preparation.
 Whether it’s a street map, a bicycle paths map or the Santa Justa train station map, all of them provide useful information to help you out.